Kit car: History

 A survey of nearly 600 kit car owners in the US, the UK and Germany, carried out by Dr. Ingo Stüben, showed that typically 100–1,500 hours are required to build a kit car, depending upon the model and the completeness of the kit.
 As the complexity of the kits offered continues to increase, build times have increased.
 Some accurate replica kits may take over 5,000 hours to complete.

 Several sports car producers such as Lotus, Marcos, and TVR started as kit car makers.

+Types

+Kit cars are offered in two different types.
+The first type is complete kits; complete kits contain every part needed for the construction of the car.
+The second type is partial kits; these kits come with some parts, but the builder is required to outsource some parts from other “donor cars”.